pratiksharma-dev/acai-training/README.md

 # ACAI-Training
-Repo for training related scripts and assignments
+Repo for training related scripts, docs and assignments